 (Parking Fines are subject to change without notice)

-Vehicles displaying permits reported stolen or lost by the purchaser maybe booted and/or towed at the owner's expense, after being ticketed.
-Vehicles parked along roads, in driveways marked as fire zones, or in a lot or elsewhere in a manner obstructing the passage of other vehicles will also be ticketed and towed at the owner's expense, whether or not a valid UMM permit is displayed.
-Vehicles that have been issued three or more parking citations or have delinquent parking citations past 30 days, may be booted and/or towed at the registered owner’s or primary user’s expense.
+Vehicles parked along roads, in driveways marked as fire zones, in a lot or elsewhere in a manner obstructing the passage of other vehicles will also be ticketed and/or towed at the owner's expense, whether or not a valid UMN Morris permit is displayed.
+Failure to respond within ten (10) calendar days of the date on the citation will result in a $10 late fee.
+Failure to respond within twenty (20) calendar days will result in enforcement action including: placement of a hold on the academic record if the violator is a Student, notification to supervisor if the violator is an employee, and/or referral to the County Attorney for prosecution.
+Violators who have been issued three or more parking citations or have delinquent parking citations may be booted and or towed at the registered owner’s expense.

 Reason for Policy